 More fabulous podcasts and great articles

-When my daughter came back from a 3-month stint in Colombia, she was full of all these entrepreneurial ideas: making money was easy, building businesses was a doddle, and creating new things was just so
+60 SHARES Share on Facebook Follow us Save Share When my daughter came back from a 3-month stint in Colombia, she was full of all these entrepreneurial ideas: making money was easy, building businesses was

-What kind of thing would make someone who’d spent several years in a wheelchair, just get up out of it and never sit in it again?
-That was the question that made Elizabeth Anne Walker
+60 SHARES Share on Facebook Follow us Save Share What kind of thing would make someone who’d spent several years in a wheelchair, just get up out of it and never sit in it again?

-Have you ever experienced a toxic coach?
+60 SHARES Share on Facebook Follow us Save Share Have you ever experienced a toxic coach?
 Whether that’s a life coach or a sports coach or an arts teacher/theatre director?
-The amount of damage that a toxic person can do to others is phenomenal,
+The amount of damage that

-THERE’S A DIFFERENCE BETWEEN BEING TRUE TO YOURSELF AND BEING A SELF-CENTRED, EGOTISTICAL, NARCISSIST Wheeeewwww, no holds barred on that title, then?
-Let’s go back almost four years.
-I started working with someone who is all
+60 SHARES Share on Facebook Follow us Save Share THERE’S A DIFFERENCE BETWEEN BEING TRUE TO YOURSELF AND BEING A SELF-CENTRED, EGOTISTICAL, NARCISSIST Wheeeewwww, no holds barred on that title, then?
+Let’s go back almost four

-I was in a bit of a weird space when I got on the call to Chiara and I needed to just get that out there and get it out of my space.
-It turned
+60 SHARES Share on Facebook Follow us Save Share I was in a bit of a weird space when I got on the call to Chiara and I needed to just get that out there

-I’M REALLY UPSET Well, more disappointed, maybe a little heartbroken.
+60 SHARES Share on Facebook Follow us Save Share I’M REALLY UPSET Well, more disappointed, maybe a little heartbroken.
 I’ve certainly had any illusions that I may have held shattered.
-The posts I put up yesterday about people posting half truths and lies came off
+The posts I put up yesterday

-I’ve rarely admitted this outside of my close family and friends because the whole world LOVES Oprah and they get pretty rabid when I say there’s just something about her that I don’t like.
-II
+60 SHARES Share on Facebook Follow us Save Share I’ve rarely admitted this outside of my close family and friends because the whole world LOVES Oprah and they get pretty rabid when I say there’s

-“What’s a girl from cold, windy Ireland doing living in hot and sweaty Bali and how did you end up there?”
+60 SHARES Share on Facebook Follow us Save Share “What’s a girl from cold, windy Ireland doing living in hot and sweaty Bali and how did you end up there?”
 It’s a valid question, right?
-I’m always fascinated by people who have upped sticks

-I had a long conversation with Kira about her concussion the other day… …if you don’t know, Kira was thrown from a horse and suffered a severe concussion 5 years ago that resulted in her missing
+60 SHARES Share on Facebook Follow us Save Share I had a long conversation with Kira about her concussion the other day… …if you don’t know, Kira was thrown from a horse and suffered a severe

 The Menopause, Marriage and Motherhood Facebook Group